Publications

 MANUSCRIPTS

-Bi, W., Shah, A. D., Wong, K. W., Scholl, B. J., & Yildirim, I. (submitted).
+Bi, W., Shah, A. D., Wong, K. W., Scholl, B. J., & Yildirim, I. (under review).
 Computational models reveal that intuitive physics underlies visual processing of soft objects.

 [Show abstract]